-The Ministry of Health has provided additional funding in the amount of \$402,037 to help cover additional costs incurred due to COVID-19, of which \$157,349 has been recorded as due from the Ministry on the statement of financial position.
-Total revenue of \$402,037 has been included in provincial grants shown on the statement of operations and accumulated surplus.
-In addition, the Entity received a supplemental emergency medical services levy, in the amount of \$450,000, to help meet the financial requirements in 2020 without significant decreases to EMS staffing.
+The Ministry of Health has provided additional funding in the amount of \$94,467 (2020 - \$402,037) to help cover additional costs incurred due to COVID-19, of which \$NIL (2020 - \$157,349) has been recorded as due from the Ministry on the statement of financial position.
+Total revenue of \$94,467 (2020 - \$402,037) has been included in provincial grants shown on the statement of operations and accumulated surplus.
+In addition, the Entity received a supplemental emergency medical services levy, in the amount of \$NIL (2020 - \$450,000), to help meet the financial requirements in 2020 without significant decreases to EMS staffing.

-On January 14, 2021 and April 7, 2021, the Province of Ontario declared another state of emergency and a stay-at-home order.
 If the effects of COVID-19 continue, there could be further impacts on the Entity.
 At this time, the full financial impact of COVID-19 on the Entity is unknown.
 The Entity's ability to continue to meet obligations as they come due is dependent on the continued ability to generate earnings and cash flows.